osstotalsoft/jsbb/packages/change-tracking-react/README.md

 };
 ```

 Note: The `reset` function clears the dirty info object.
 If an object is passed as parameter, the model is set to that object, otherwise the current model is kept unchanged.
+It could also receive an updater function which takes the pending state and compute the next state from it.

 [Read more about lens operations](../react-state-lens/src/lensProxy/README.md)